AMBP Human

 Angiostatin Kringles 1-4 Human

-Human Angiostatin kringles 1-4 is produced from Human Fluid is a glycosylated polypeptide chain which migrates as a doublet 50 kDa on SDS-PAGE.
+Human Angiostatin kringles 1-4, derived from Human Fluid, is a glycosylated polypeptide chain that presents as a doublet with a molecular weight of 50 kDa on SDS-PAGE.
+The purification of Ang K1-4 is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs